Ed Koch: "Mayor at the Movies"

 Koch began appearing in weekly movie review segments for an online show, Mayor at the Movies, in the summer of 2009.
 He was an avid moviegoer who often saw two or three movies a weekend.
 Although he was invited to private screenings, Koch preferred to see films with a public audience and was often approached by moviegoers who were surprised to find him there.
 His reviews were outspoken and wry, with his rating system consisting not of stars but of a "plus" for a good film or a "minus" for a bad one.
 He sought out great documentaries, and had a particular passion for anything of Jewish interest.

 He had a particular passion for independent cinema and documentaries, but enjoyed dramas and action films as well.
 In addition to Mayor at the Movies, his film reviews were regularly featured on The Huffington Post and in the New York newspaper The Villager.
-Koch also appeared in more than 60 Hollywood films and television shows as himself, including Sex and the City, Spin City, and Double Rush, and also hosted Saturday Night Live.
+Koch also appeared in more than 60 Hollywood films and television shows as himself, including Sex and the City, Spin City, Double Rush, a brief cameo in "The Muppets Take Manhattan" and also hosted Saturday Night Live.
 A documentary about his life, Koch, had its world premiere at the Hamptons International Film Festival on October 8, 2012, and was released theatrically on February 1, 2013 (coincidentally, the day of Koch's death).